 Good writing is hard because it is the result of clear thinking, and clear thinking takes work.
-Good writing is also hard because it requires thinking about expectancies and logical flow at multiple levels.
-Let's understand what is meant by expectancy, logical flow, and levels shortly.
+Good writing is also hard because it requires thinking about expectancies and logical flow at multiple levels of abstraction.
+Let's understand what is meant by expectancy, logical flow, and levels of abstraction.

-Expectancy; Familiar structure, but with small, slightly surprising, instructive deviations
+The Expectancy Principle: Provide on a familiar context, and add small, even slightly surprising, instructive deviations